jak1502/homebridge-yalesmarthomealarm/README.md

 ## Installation

 1. Install homebridge using: npm install -g homebridge
-1. Install homebridge-yalesmarthomealarm using: npm install -g homebridge-yalealarmsystem
+1. Install homebridge-yalesmarthomealarm using: npm install -g homebridge-yalesmarthomealarm
 1. Update your configuration file.
 See sample-config.json in this repository for a sample.

 ## Configuration